Skip to content

 Pay-As-You-Go Billing Model

 Microsoft 365 Copilot pay-as-you-go is administered through billing policies rather than simple tenant-wide enablement.
-Administrators create a billing policy tied to an Azure subscription and a responsible set of users or groups, optionally add a budget and email notifications, and then connect that policy to supported Copilot services such as Microsoft 365 Copilot Chat, SharePoint agents, and Retrieval API.
+Administrators create billing policies in M365 Admin Center > Copilot > Billing & usage > Billing policies, tie each policy to an Azure subscription and a responsible set of users or groups, optionally add notification-only budget thresholds and email recipients, and then connect that policy on the Pay-as-you-go services tab to supported Copilot services such as Microsoft 365 Copilot Chat, SharePoint agents, and Retrieval API.
 PAYG is disabled by default until a billing policy is connected to a service.
+Microsoft Learn states that PAYG budgets trigger email notifications but do not enforce a spending cap or stop usage after the threshold is exceeded.

 Per-Seat vs. Pay-As-You-Go Governance Comparison